coreyshuman/coreyshuman.com/content/articles/winform-hide-to-taskbar.md

   </progressive-image>
 </position>

-Now double-click on the word `Restore` that you added to the `ContextMenuStrip`, and an event handler will be added to your main code.
+Now double-click the word `Restore` that you added to the `ContextMenuStrip`, and an event handler will be added to your main code.
 Add the following lines of code to this event handler to allow the `Restore` menu selection to restore your program to a visible state:

 ```cs
 private void restoreToolStripMenuItem_Click(object sender, EventArgs e)